Sophietje/Verification-Tool-Overview/Tools/Nagini.md

 #### Related tools (tools mentioned or compared to in the paper):
 Tools that also use Viper as a back end for verification: [Gobra](Gobra.md), [[Prusti]] and [[VerCors]].

+#### Meta
+:: Python
+:: Concurrency
+:: PV3 :: verifies general properties like termination and deadlock freedom of Python programs